AAGI-AUS/AAGILaTeXTemplates/README.md

   Use this template for miscellaneous documents such as guides, overviews, checklists, media releases, memos, and others.
 - **[AAGI Presentation](/AAGI%20Presentation)**: AAGI-theming for
-  PowerPoint presentation slides.
+  presentation slides (made using Beamer).
 Use this template for presentations showcasing your AAGI project work, or when representing the AAGI brand at events.

 ## Installation & Usage Instructions